-Logically, yet against widespread belief, the design of the way the brain operates should tend to its optimization along with the human evolution to take advantage of the available resources in the brain structure.
-Moreover, I would say optimization is an epistemological principle of any system of vital impulse.
+Logically, yet against widespread belief, the design of the brain should tend to its optimization along the evolution to take advantage of the available resources in its structure.
+Moreover, optimization is an epistemological principle of any system of vital impulse.

-I am not trying to justify the evolutionist or the creationist theory (evolutionism versus essentialism), or more particular philosophical tendencies like animal psychology (instinct as a pseudo-concept), behaviorism, and etiology or, from another point of view, ethnocentrism, cultural relativism, or universalism.
+The aim is not to justify the evolutionist or creationist theory (evolutionism versus essentialism), or more particular philosophical tendencies like animal psychology (instinct as a pseudo-concept), behaviorism, and etiology or, from another point of view, ethnocentrism, cultural relativism, or universalism.

-On the contrary, I would say that this analysis tries to explain the possible connection or conceptual identity between the present reality of the complexity of the human brain's cognitive functions and the original essence of these vital functions, qualities or capacities by the study of their objective evolution and its logical requirements.
+On the contrary, the analysis tries to explain the possible connection or conceptual identity between the present reality of the complexity of the human brain's cognitive functions and the original essence of these vital functions, qualities or capacities by the study of their real evolution and its requirements.

-In fact, if I had to philosophically describe my ideas in this subject, I would say that, literally speaking, they could be classified in vitalism.
-That is to say, that the essence of the life implies freedom, intelligence, and memory and that, a logical (non-random) and internal evolution has certainly existed throughout time, and since the beginning of which we call time.
+The underline philosophical perspective on this subject is vitalism.
+That is to say, the essence of life implies freedom, intelligence, and memory and that, a logical (non-random) and internal evolution has undoubtedly existed throughout time since the beginning.

-Although these characteristics can be used as synonyms, in our case, we are going to assign them two different concepts or nuances.
-The multifunctional nature refers to intelligence processes' diverse functions of analyses and information relation.
-For example, the operations may be aiming to arrive at a conclusion about an individual's specific or the result of a mathematical operation -for intelligence this is normally the most well-known case.
-But it can also operate analyzing and classifying information to store in the different memory levels.
+Although these characteristics could be similar, here they mean two different concepts or nuances.
+The multifunctional nature refers to intelligence processes of analyses and data relation.
+For example, the operations may be aiming to conclude a mathematical result; but it can also operate analyzing and classifying information to store in the different memory levels.

-Memory also has a multifunctional nature within human brain structure, although there are differences with intelligence brain structure.
-We can cite the different types of memory as regards to the temporal horizon with which it works: instantaneous, short, medium, and long term.
-Likewise, this nature of memory will be seen in more detail in its special section.
+Memory also has a multifunctional nature within the human brain structure, although there are differences with the intelligence.
+Its Types respect to the temporal horizon: instantaneous, short, medium, and long term.

-We understand its multifaceted nature as the different subject to which both memory and intelligence can be applied.
-For example, regarding intelligence we can cite, among others, spatial, color, and auditory relations, logical abstraction, multiple characterization, etc.
+The multifaceted nature as the different subject to which brain functions can be applied.
+For example, the information could be spatial, color, and auditory relations, logical abstraction, and multiple characterizations.

-And as far as memory is concerned, we can mention information related to: images, abstract concepts, linguistics, colors, etc.
+As far as memory is concerned, information related to images, abstract concepts, linguistics, and colors.

-For intelligence, this multifunctional and multifaceted nature allows us to delve slightly deeper into its content or definition.
-We have shown that we understand intelligence as a capacity to relate.
-Therefore, the group of abstract and elemental relational functions that allow all fairly complex relation operations to be carried out are what form intelligence.
+For intelligence, this multifunctional and multifaceted nature allows delving slightly deeper into its content or definition — understanding it as a capacity to relate.
+Therefore, it would be the group of abstract and elemental relational functions allowing all reasonably complex operations.